HRTCloudDemo/HRTCloudDemo.github.io/README.markdown

 Add your Markdown or HTML files to `_labs` and `git push`.
 GitHub Pages will update the page a couple of minutes later.

+Images should be resized to be 800px wide.
+On MacOS, you can use something like `sips --resampleHeightWidthMax 800 _labs/toolchain-*.png`.

 # Local Test

 * Install [jekyll](http://jekyllrb.com/):